-As of March 31, 2023, PCT anticipates that the remaining investment to complete the Ironton Facility could range from \$26.0 million to \$51.0 million, of which \$25.2 million is set aside in restricted cash as shown above.
+As of June 30, 2023, PCT anticipates that the remaining investment to complete the Ironton Facility will likely range from approximately \$10.0 million to \$22.5 million, inclusive of a performance guarantee payment, due after successful completion of a performance testing milestone.
 This range is dependent upon various contract contingencies and their ultimate resolution.
-PCT expects to successfully negotiate at least some of these contingencies, which would reduce the remaining 2023 investment to the lower end of the range.
+PCT expects to successfully negotiate at least some of these contingencies.

-PCT also has other capital commitments of approximately \$21.2 million related to long-lead equipment and pre-construction work for the Augusta Facility and \$39.9 million for equipment and leases related to future Feed PreP and purification facilities.
-There are also ongoing monthly costs associated with managing the company and preparing for the Ironton Facility to become operational.
+PCT also has other capital commitments of approximately \$13.3 million related to long-lead equipment and pre-construction work for the Augusta Facility and \$15.8 million for equipment and leases related to future Feed PreP and purification facilities.
+There are also ongoing monthly costs associated with managing the company, paying debt service obligations, and preparing the Ironton Facility for revenue generation.